wharvex/NewShank/README.md

 fibonacci_output.txt: When running the above fibonacci.shank with the current version of code, the resulting IR is shown in this file.

-riscv.txt: When converting the generated IR to RISC-V assembly through chat-gpt, the result is shown in this file.
+riscv1,2,3.png: When converting the generated IR to RISC-V assembly through chat-gpt, the result is shown in this file.